kaoutherab/tech-portfolio/docs/about.md

 - Helped troubleshoot customer issues in the Platform.

 ### Full Stack Software Engineer, GE Aviation, San Ramon, CA November-2016 - January-2018
-Contributed to the design and development of Fleet Support solution that helped increase detection lead time, reduce maintenance burden and improve assets (engines) availability.
+- Contributed to the design and development of Fleet Support solution that helped increase detection lead time, reduce maintenance burden and improve assets (engines) availability.
 (Java, Spring, Oracle, SQL)

-Designed and developed a large scale and fault tolerant framework for ight data migration and alerts migration between On-Prem and Predix Cloud.
+- Designed and developed a large scale and fault tolerant framework for ight data migration and alerts migration between On-Prem and Predix Cloud.
 (Java, Go, RabbitMQ, GreenPlum, Cassandra, Postgres)

-Design and develop microservices for Asset Performance Managements.
+- Design and develop microservices for Asset Performance Managements.
 (Java, Springboot, golang, Oracle DB, Cassandra, GreenPlum).)

 ### Alliance IT and Concursoft, Backend Software Engineer, Bay Area, CA May-2008 - November-2016
-Worked as consultant in the design and development of Web Applications for dierent clients:
+-Worked as consultant in the design and development of Web Applications for dierent clients:

-General Electric: Worked as full stack engineer to develop new features for the Fleet Support project, and maintain existing features.
+- General Electric: Worked as full stack engineer to develop new features for the Fleet Support project, and maintain existing features.
 Partnered in pair programming and followed strict TDD to design, implement and test new end to end features for Asset Performance Management.

-Bank of America: Dened and constructed layers, server-side objects and client-side interfaces based on J2EE design patterns.
+- Bank of America: Dened and constructed layers, server-side objects and client-side interfaces based on J2EE design patterns.
 Worked on the MySQL migration project.
 Worked on Spring MVC, Spring transactions, Spring security/Hibernate Applications.

-Sherwin Williams: Involved in analysis, design and development of Use Case diagrams, Sequence diagrams and Class diagrams using Microsoft Visio.
+- Sherwin Williams: Involved in analysis, design and development of Use Case diagrams, Sequence diagrams and Class diagrams using Microsoft Visio.
 Used Hibernate as an ORM tool for persisting the data Build web applications in Spring MVC, Spring IoC and integrated Spring